Class Requirements: Graded Course Work and Advice

 Required Work:

 Class attendance--this should be obvious, but when a seminar meets only once a week, unexcused absences are particularly damaging to the group's coherence and to the absent individual's ability to connect what happens in the next class to discussions in the missed class.
-We only have between twelve and thirteen meetings, so each missed seminar amounts to an enormous gap in the process.
 Especially when seats in a seminar are scarce and other students are on wait lists, waiting to be admitted, admitted students' unexcused absences insult their patience.
 Excused absences due to illness, family emergencies, and other reasonable causes, are something we all understand and cope with the best we can.
 Life is complex.
-The absent student should warn the instructor and should be sure to contact students who were present to find out what happened, get duplicate handouts, web site URLs, etc. To make the importance of class attendance clear to those rare students who do not already understand a commitment to shared scholarly endeavors, I will add a penalty of one full point on the final grade for any unexcused absence (i.e., an A becomes a B, etc.).
-Final grades below a "C-" in courses taken within the major do not count for credit in the major.
+The absent student should warn the instructor and should be sure to contact students who were present to find out what happened, get duplicate handouts, web site URLs, etc. In the past, I had threatened students with automatic reductions in their final grade for missing seminar meetings, but this seems absurd, in retrospect.
+If students do not hear the seminar's discussion of the readings, their performance on papers and presentations will necessarily suffer as a result.
+Please try to keep up.

 Oral short passage practice and interpretation, in conference with me by the end of the second week of classes (C/NC)

-Two in-class tale introductions, including recorded parallel passage performances, at least one of which must be done by Spring Break (40%).
-For guidelines and suggestions for how to present a good tale introduction, click here
+Two in-class tale introductions at least one of which must be done by Spring Break (40%).
+For guidelines and suggestions for how to present a good tale introduction, click here.
+I will give additional credit to presentations which include prercorded parallel passage performances to show how an oral performer like Chaucer might alter the tone or even meaning of a passage by the way he said it.

-Short paper interpreting some aspect of one tale, due on or before 5 PM on the day before Spring Break (10%) [If you absolutely need suggested page lengths, ask me.
+Short paper interpreting some aspect of one tale, due on or before 5 PM by the first Sunday of Spring Break or sooner (10%) [If you absolutely need suggested page lengths, ask me.
 Otherwise, write long enough to do what you are trying to do, and do it well.
 Then stop.
 In real-world publication, page minimums are never specified, but we often are told the page maximum.]

 Annotated bibliography project (4 entries--see syllabus for schedule) (16%) See below for advice about what I'm looking for, and look at the previous seminars' annotations for the best examples.